slaeryan/slaeryan.github.io/posts/midnighttrain.md

 7. [@monoxgas](https://twitter.com/monoxgas?lang=en) for sRDI and being an awesome researcher in general!

 ## Support this project
-If you find this project useful, consider buying me coffee or a beer(depending on the mood) as a token of appreciation.
+If you find this project useful, consider buying me coffee or a beer as a token of appreciation.

 You can do it right here: